CrunchyData/pgmonitor/hugo/content/exporter/_index.md

  * *ccp_pg_hba_checksum_status* - PostgreSQL 10 and later only.
 Value of checksum monitioring status for pg_catalog.pg_hba_file_rules (pg_hba.conf).
 0 = valid config.
 1 = settings changed.
 Settings history is available for review in the table `monitor.pg_hba_checksum`.
 To reset current config to valid after alert, run monitor.pg_hba_checksum_set_valid().
 Note this will clear the history table.

  * *ccp_data_checksum_failure_count* - PostgreSQL 12 and later only.
-Total number of checksum failures on this database
+Total number of checksum failures on this database.

  * *ccp_data_checksum_failure_time_since_last_failure_seconds* - PostgreSQL 12 and later only.
-Time interval in seconds since the last checksum failure was encountered
+Time interval in seconds since the last checksum failure was encountered.

 #### Backup Metrics

-Backup monitoring is centered around pgBackRest at this time.
+Backup monitoring only covers pgBackRest at this time.
 These metrics are found in the `queries_backrest.yml` file.
 These metrics only need to be collected once per database instance so should be collected by the global postgres_exporter.

  * *ccp_backrest_last_full_backup_time_since_completion_seconds* - Time since completion of last pgBackRest FULL backup